What is a credit card?

 You can also use your credit card to make cash advances from ATMs, however be aware that these types of transactions attract a higher interest rate than your normal grocery or product purchases.

-Each month, you are required to make a minimum monthly repayment.
+Each billing period, you are required to make a minimum monthly repayment.
 These repayments are calculated based on the balance owed and the interest rate.

 Failure to make a monthly payment could result in a late payment fee.